-Wynwood Personal Injury Lawyers
+Wynwood Personal Injury Lawyer

 Personal injuries come from many sources and in many different levels of severity.
 What do they have in common?
 When personal injuries occur in accidents cause by the negligence of others, Florida law entitles victims to compensation from the party or parties that caused the accident.
 The Wynwood personal injury lawyers at Gerson & Schwartz have decades of experience representing accident victims in the greater Miami area and know how to maximize personal injury victims’ claims in order to ensure that all of their losses are fully compensated.
 Whether you were injured in car, auto, slip and fall accident, or were a victim of crime, our personal injury attorneys serving Wynwood are here to help.